 The Compass Program for Young Adults (Compass) offers a safe, structured and supervised environment in a hospital setting for young adults ages 18-30.
 Each patient’s comprehensive, specialized treatment plan is designed by experienced, highly skilled clinical treatment team

 Length of treatment in Compass depends on several factors, including symptom severity and progress toward goals.
 The average length of stay is six to eight weeks.
-Patients receive two sessions per week of individual therapy; a third session is available for an additional fee.

 Life in the Program

 The environment of Menninger’s Compass Program is comfortable, yet controlled and secure.
 Treatment team offices are located on the unit, so the patient has opportunities to interact with the care team during the day.